-Students graduating with this new baseline degree will be at the forefront of the Makers Revolution and create their career paths to success.
+graduating with this new baseline degree will be at the forefront of th Makers Revolution and create their career paths to success.
 Think about the students who graduated with online programming degrees in the late '80s and '90s and caught the Internet wave of technological change and how they shaped our economy and became the captains of innovation and change over the next 25 years.
-The graduating students of the classes of 2015-2020 will have the once in a lifetime chance to become educated experts in an area of technological change that will truly reshape this nation and the world.
-For more information on UAT's degree programs that will prepare you to be a maker and industry innovator, go to www.UAT.edu.
+The graduating students of the classes of 2015-2020 will have the once in a lifetime chance to become educated experts in an area of technological change that will truly reinformation on UAT's degree programs that will prepare you to be a maker and industry innovator, go to www.UAT.edu.